 - a partial refund to be calculated and paid on a pro-rata basis; or

 - the balance of the course to be provided on a later date.

-You will be asked by the Centre to confirm your chosen option and this may be required in writing.
-All refunds will be paid within 10 working days after we receive confirmation from you.
+You will be asked to confirm your chosen option and this may be required in writing.
+We aim to process all refunds within 14 working days after we receive confirmation from you.